jncox/technologybootcamp/lab_deploy_workloads/lab_deploy_workloads.rst

      .. figure:: images/deploy_workloads_08.png

 #.
-Following OS installation you can complete the **Nutanix Guest Tools (NGT)** installtion by selecting the VM in Prism and clicking **Manage Guest Tools > Enable Guest Tools > Mount Guest Tools**.
+Following OS installation you can complete the **Nutanix Guest Tools (NGT)** installation by selecting the VM in Prism and clicking **Manage Guest Tools > Enable Guest Tools > Mount Guest Tools**.

    This will use the virtual CD-ROM device to mount the NGT installation ISO to the VM.
-NGT includes the previously installed VirtIO drivers, as well as services to support self-service file restore and application consistent (VSS) snapshots.
+NGT includes the previously installed VirtIO drivers, as well as services to support **Self-Service File Restore (SSR)** and **Application Consistent (VSS) snapshots**.

 #.
-Return to the VM console to complete the NGT installation.
+Return to the Windows VM console to complete the NGT installation.

 Creating a Linux VM
 ...................